axelchalon/axelchalon.github.io/0-book-review/_posts/2025-12-10-made-to-stick-chip-dan-heath-summary.md

 	- **Emotional**
 		- **Piggy-back on things people feel emotional about.**
 		- **Leverage self-interest** in your communication — how your customers' life will improve.
 Emphasize benefits instead of features ("what's in it for me"). (× [Nudge]({% link 0-book-review/_posts/2024-03-30-nudge-summary.md %}))
-			- "Spell out the benifit of the benefit" — not drill bits, not holes, but a way to hang their children's pictures.
+			- "Spell out the benefit of the benefit" — not drill bits, not holes, but a way to hang their children's pictures.
 		- Two models for making decisions (James March, Stanford): consequences, or identity.
 Identity: "What would someone like me do?" (also × "Texans don't litter", cf [Nudge]({% link 0-book-review/_posts/2024-03-30-nudge-summary.md %}#^texans))
 		- We care more about an individual than about the mass.
 		- Primed to feel vs primed to calculate (e.g. relationally).